SteBuTOS/ComputerSpaceDesign/README.md

 This is a fork of pong74ls phonomenal work on the Comper Space circuits.

-I indent, to add some very minor additions in the near future.
+I intend, to add some very minor additions in the near future.
 Planned add-ons:
 - Back Plane PCB
 - Relais replacement PCB, based on 2N25 optokoppler
 - Test harness PCB (compatible with back plane PCB only)